Have you been cleaning your plant leaves with olive oil?

 Therefore, you will always see more sticky dust on such plants.

-5. Extra Work After Applying Olive Oil To The Leaves
+5. Difficult To Remove Olive Oil From The Leaves

 Since oil sticks to the surface for a longer duration, you may have to clean the plant a few more times.